Can I Build A Roof Over My Heat Pump?

 Roof Over Heat Pump Outdoor Unit

-What a great idea to cover a heat pump and keep the snow and bad weather to a minimum.
-It can extend the life of your equipment and even improve efficiency.
-But lets do it the right way.
-Over the years that I’ve been working on heat pumps I have seen some good roofs over heat pumps and some that I have had to inform my customers that they should tear it down, it’s doing more harm than good.
+But let’s do it the right way.
+Over the years I’ve been working on heat pumps, I have seen some really good roofs over them and some that I have had to inform my customers that they should tear down; it’s doing more harm than good.

 Goodman Installation Instructions Require 60″ Between The Top Of The Unit And Obstructions Above

-These installation instructions were not written with the intent of you building a roof over your outdoor unit, but rather to keep the installers from placing the unit in the wrong place where obstructions would hinder air flow.
+These installation instructions were not written with the intent of you building a roof over your outdoor unit but rather to keep the installers from placing the unit in the wrong place where obstructions would hinder airflow.

 The distance from the unit to your cover will vary depending on your manufacturer.
 Using the correct distance for your unit will keep your warranty in effect.